HBO Max: Europe

-Central and Eastern Europe countries and Portugal

-In the 2010s, HBO Europe launched streaming service HBO Go in 13 Central and Eastern European countries.
-HBO programs in Portugal were previously broadcast on the premium television channel TVSéries from the services of TVCine, since 2015.
-In 2019, less than a year before the discontinuation of TVSeries, HBO Europe launched a standalone streaming service called HBO Portugal.
-Similarly to the Nordics and Spain, HBO Max was launched in Portugal and Central and Eastern Europe on March 8, 2022, replacing HBO Portugal and HBO Go.

-The rebranding to Max went into effect on May 21, 2024, except in Poland where it took place on June 11.
-All of these were reverted again into HBO Max globally just a years later.
-The Max rebranding in Poland also gave the option to live stream all of TVN Warner Bros.
-Discovery's linear television networks as part of the Sports add-on, except Cinemax 1 and Cinemax 2.
-Meanwhile, Polish users not subscribed to extra add-on will be able to only live stream the three HBO channels in Poland and the free to air network TVN.

 France

 On November 13, 2008, Orange launched Orange Cinéma Séries (renamed OCS in 2012), a five-channel package, dedicated to movie and series.
 The same year, OCS signed a long-term agreement with HBO.
 On October 10, 2013, they launched the channel OCS City (initially nicknamed Génération HBO) to broadcast only HBO productions.
 The HBO catalog was also available to stream on their streaming service.
 From 2019 to 2023, OCS had the complete exclusivity on the HBO catalog in France.
 Before that, other channels like Canal+, Canal+ Séries or NT1 could aired reruns of selected HBO series after their original run on OCS.
 However, OCS didn't have the rights on the Max catalogue.
 The deal ended in December 2022, with HBO productions leaving OCS from January 2023 onwards.

 In October 2021, former Canal+ executive Vera Peltekian was appointed as VP and commissioning editor of original HBO Max programming for France.
 HBO Max's launch in France was set for 2023, but this ended up getting delayed after Warner Bros.
 Discovery decided to halt the global rollout of HBO Max to replace the existing service with Max first.
 Meanwhile, Canal+, the TF1 Group, and Warner TV broadcast a selection of the Warner Bros.-produced scripted live-action Max Original series, certain films and reunion specials.
 Programs not owned by Warner Bros. (like Lionsgate's Love Life) have been licensed separately to other French broadcasters.